jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **One-time pad**: series of randomly generated symmetric encryption keys, each one to be used only once by the sender and recipient; to be successful, the key must be generated randomly without any known pattern; the key must be at least as long as the message to be encrypted; the pads must be protected against physical disclosure and each pad must be used only one time, then discarded
 - **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system
 - **Plaintext**: message or data in its readable form, not turned into a secret
+- **Salting vs key stretching**: salting adds randomness and uniqueness to each password before hashing, which reduces the effectiveness of rainbow table attacks; key stretching makes the hashing process deliberately slow, making it much more challenging for attackers to crack passwords using brute-force or precomputed tables; common password hashing algorithms that use key stretching include PBKDF2, bcrypt, and scrypt
 - **Session key**: a symmetric encryption key generated for one-time use; usually requires a key encapsulation approach to eliminate key management issues
 - **Stream mode encryption**: system using a process that treats the input plaintext as a continuous flow of symbols, encrypting one symbol at a time; usually uses a streaming key, using part of the key as a one-time key for each symbol's encryption
+- **Stream ciphers**: encrypt the digits (typically bytes), or letters (in substitution ciphers) of a message one at a time
 - **Substitution cipher**: encryption/decription process using subsitution
 - **Symmetric encryption**: process that uses the same key (or a simple transformation of it) for both encryption/decryption
 - **Transposition cypher**: encryption/decription process using transposition
+- **Trust and Assurance**: trust is the presence of a security mechanism or capability; assurance is how reliable the security mechanism(s) are at providing security
 - **VESDA**: very early smoke detection process (air sensing device brand name)
 - **Work factor**: (AKA Work function) is a way to measure the strength of a cryptography system, measuring the effort in terms of cost/time to decrypt messages; amount of effort necessary to break a cryptographic system using a bruteforce attack, measured in elapsed time
 - **Zero-knowledge proof**: one person demonstrates to another that they can achieve a reslut that requires sensitive info without actually disclosing the sensitive info